-Salaries and benefits for the year ended December 31, 2021 totalled \$638,289 (2020 - \$536,217) and primarily relates to salaries paid to the Chief Executive Officer, the VP Exploration & Geology, and the VP Project Development.
+Salaries and benefits for the year ended December 31, 2022 totalled \$604,864 (2021 - \$638,289) and primarily relates to salaries paid to the Chief Executive Officer, the VP Exploration & Geology, and the VP Project Development.

-Non-cash share-based compensation for the year ended December 31, 2021 totalled \$89,265 (2020 - \$1,183,069) and relates to stock options that vested during the year.
+Non-cash share-based compensation for the year ended December 31, 2022 totalled \$Nil (2021 - \$89,265) and relates to stock options that vested during the year.

-During the year ended December 31, 2021, the Company recorded management services of \$384,000 related to the management services agreement with Kandaka Mining Corp. ("Kandaka") entered into in May 2021.
-Pursuant to the management services agreement, management of the Company will provide Kandaka the services of its management team, administrative services, and shared office space.
-The Company also recorded a dilution gain on equity investment of \$185,625 and a loss on equity investment of \$152,119.
+During the year ended December 31, 2022, the Company recorded management services of \$Nil (2021 - \$384,000) related to a management services agreement with Kandaka Mining Corp. ("Kandaka") entered into in May 2021.
+Pursuant to the management services agreement, management of the Company provided Kandaka the services of its management team, administrative services, and shared office space.
+The Company also recorded a dilution gain on equity investment of \$185,625.
+The management services agreement was terminated effective December 31, 2021.